2023 Visitorship for Traditional Scholars

 Oxford terms are busy.
 This is particularly true at the beginning and end of the academic year.

 That is why Visitors are invited in the middle of the year.
 They come for the 8 weeks of the spring (or ‘Hilary’) term, from January to March.

 When a prospective Visitor is proposed, the first stage is to talk things over.
 In phone or video-calls, everything is discussed thoroughly.

-The volunteers remain on hand for help and advice throughout the Visitor’s stay.
+Volunteers remain on hand for help and advice throughout the Visitor’s stay.
 We also nominate one of the students to provide support within the Faculty.

 Soon after arrival, the Visitor meets the teacher(s) and students with whom he or she will work.
 A basic schedule is arranged (reading-group and talks).
-The Visitor can then start fill out the programme for the visit in consultation with the students.

 Visitors also connect with people across the university and beyond.
 They can give talks to the Buddhist Society, and to devotees in the Vihara.
 They can also link up with people in the UK who follow their tradition or lineage.

 Towards the end of term, a Visitor will commonly give a lecture in the OCBS Lecture Series.
 So-Wide people will help with preparing this presentation.
 These talks are open to public and a wide range of people will attend.
 You can see some examples here.